ezy/express-api-gateway/README.md

 ## HTTP / HTTPS

 App is configured for both http and https and runs http out of the box.
-To enable https generate (or provide) your https certs in the root directory, and set `config.protocol: 'https'`.
+To enable https generate (or provide) your https certs (private key, certificate, authority(optional)) in the root directory, and set `config.protocol: 'https'`.

 ### Postman client